thbounzer/notes/rails.md

 # Rails cheatsheet

+## Rails.application.config.x (> 4.2.7)

+Let's say that you need to store some global configuration data that you need to share across the app.
+You can use config_for and Rails.application.config.x.
+* First create a yaml file with your settings, place it inside the config directory, ex. config/yoursettings.yml
+* You can now load the settings from the application using: `settings = Rails.application.config_for(:yoursettings)`
+* If you need to share the data across the app, store it: `Rails.application.config.yoursettings = settings`

 ## Active Record associations
   * belongs_to
       * one to one, declaring model belongs to one instance of the other model. *FK in declaring model*  Ex.
 Order(customer_id_fk) belongs_to Customer